Arizona Bicycle Accident Law

 Your initial consultation is free.
-The attorney will discuss your case, answer questions and help you understand your unique situation.
+Our attorney will discuss your case and questions, and help you understand your unique situation.
 If you don’t need a lawyer to resolve your situation, we let you know!

 Personal Attention to Your Case

-We keep our case count low so if we do take your case we can keep you informed and supported while we work to get you the best treatment options and more money in your pocket, faster.
+We keep our case count low so we can keep you informed and supported while we work to get you the best treatment options and more money in your pocket, faster.

 More Money in Your Pocket

 We help you find treatment providers that wait to be paid, negotiate for lower hospital bills, and fight to get the most value out of your case from insurance companies.

 The Components of a Bicycle Accident Claim

 Compensation depends on damages suffered from the accident and the degree of liability on each side.
 Damages from bike accidents can range from replacing a helmet, to broken bones, head trauma, or worse.